-Because of this, they'll generally be perfectly happy to publish any book submitted (unless it is obscene or libelous).
+Because of this, they're generally perfectly happy to publish any book submitted (unless it is obscene or libelous).
 If they refuse to publish a book -- because it is obscene, libelous or merely terrible -- they make no money.

-I recently blogged about the problem created by Xlibris's not insisting on editing.
+I previously blogged about the problem created by Xlibris's not insisting on editing.

 Xlibris says, "One of our founding principles, dating back to when we were newly incorporated and making books out of a basement office, is that authors should have control over their work."

 That's not necessarily a good thing.
 If an author has bad ideas for a book's design, or is simply a bad writer, shit gets published.
 The "proficient team" and "best editors" don't control the quality of what gets published with an Xlibris label on it.

 One of the best examples (i.e., one of the worst books) that shows the failure of Xlibris is the awkwardly named, physically ugly, poorly written, unedited and overpriced The Truth and the Corruption of the American System by Eunice Owusu.

 The author has some important things to say, but her message is diluted and distorted by bad presentation, and lack of help from Xlibris.
 The company wanted to collect money for the publishing package they sold her, but made no effort to improve the book.

 I've preached that companies like Xlibris need to stop behaving like crack whores who will provide service to anyone who can pay the price.
 I also said that self-publishing companies need to develop some pride, and to grow some balls.
 They need to be able to say, "I'm sorry, but your manuscript is just not good enough to be published unless it gets professional editing."

 Sadly, even if an author does pay for editing, the book may still turn out badly.
 One author told me she paid $999 for the most expensive "Diamond" publishing package from stupid, sloppy and sleazy Outskirts Press, plus extra-cost options including nearly $1,000 for "professional" editing.